UniMath/agda-unimath/src/logic/irrefutably-surjective-maps.lagda.md

       ( is-irrefutably-surjective-map-irrefutable-surjection g)
 ```

-### The composite of a surjective map before an equivalence is surjective
+### The composite of a surjective map before an equivalence is irrefutably surjective

 ```agda
 is-irrefutably-surjective-left-comp-equiv :